 • 3 hours must be cross-country including,

-• One cross-country of at least 80 nautical miles and landing at one other airfield
+• One cross-country of at least 100 nautical miles and landing at one other airfield or two 40 nautical mile solo cross country flights.

 There are 9 written examinations to complete which are all multiple choice and require a 75% pass mark.
 They can be taken at your convenience at Leicester Airport and include: